 Our simulation results confirm that unsafe vehicles need to inform other vehicles of their perilous situation more frequently than do safer vehicles.
 In other words, with higher channel access probability for unsafe vehicles, we can achieve lower collision probabilities.

-Written by Hossein Pishro-Nik, UMTC Research Affiliate and Associate Professor in the Department of Electrical and Computer Engineering (ECE) at UMass-Amherst.
+Hossein Pishro-Nik is a UMTC Research Affiliate and an Associate Professor in the Department of Electrical and Computer Engineering (ECE) at UMass-Amherst.
 This research was supported by the National Science Foundation under Grant CCF– 0844725 (PI: Hossein Pishro-Nik).
 It is a joint work with ECE PhD students Mohammad Nekoui, Ali Rakhshan, and Mohammad Kohsravi, and Professor Daiheng Ni from the UMass-Amherst Department of Civil and Environmental Engineering.
 For more information and access to published papers, please visit http://www.ecs.umass.edu/ece/pishro/publications.html.

 General Motors Company (GM) announced in mid-June that it completed production of 130 self-driving Chevrolet Bolt electric vehicles for testing automated vehicle (AV) technologies on-road.
 These highly automated vehicles (HAVs) join GM’s more than 50 Chevrolet Bolts with AV technologies already operating on public roads in San Francisco, Detroit, and Scottsdale, Arizona.
 In April 2017, Spectrum, the flagship magazine for the Institute of Electrical and Electronics Engineers (IEEE), reported on GM plans to have as many as 300 more self-driving vehicles on-road, presumably including the recently completed 130 vehicles.
 According to Spectrum, GM would then have the largest HAV fleet on-road not only in the United States, but worldwide.
 Google-based Waymo has the second-largest AV fleet in the United States, with an estimated 160 vehicles on-road.